World forests continue to shrink despite COP26 pledge, report says

 Slower destruction in Indonesia

 In the Democratic Republic of the Congo, more than half a million hectares of forest had been destroyed by 2022, according to the report.
-This was mainly due to agriculture and the production of charcoal, which is vital for households, 80% of which have no electricity.
+This was mainly due to agriculture and the production of charcoal, which is vital for households, 80 per cent of which have no electricity.

 A half-billion-dollar agreement to protect the Congo Basin rainforest was signed by the DRC in 2021.
 But it has been undermined by a recent call for tenders for oil licences and gas blocks launched by the authorities.

-In third place, Bolivia failed to reduce the rate of deforestation – and in fact, increased by 32% compared to 2021.
+In third place, Bolivia failed to reduce the rate of deforestation – and in fact, increased by 32 per cent compared to 2021.

 Cocoa production, gold mining and fires are the main reasons for this, according to the researchers.

 In Indonesia, on the other hand, forest destruction has slowed for the fifth year running.
-The archipelago is responsible for 5% of global forest loss in 2021.
+The archipelago is responsible for 5 per cent of global forest loss in 2021.
 It has seen the extent of its felled areas divided by more than four since 2016.